Cervest/ds-generative-reflectance-fusion/docs/drafts/method.md

 - Use quality assessment maps to discard contaminated image regions
 - Extract $(256, 256)$ non-overlapping registered Landsat and MODIS patches at each date
 - Resulting in 548 patch location and 5671 Landsat-MODIS pairs samples

-### Dataset split:
-- We split the dataset into 383, 82 and 83 patches locations for training, validation and testing
-- The resulting sets are respectively composed of 3526, 801 and 796 samples